How the Strategy PitStop employs a management technique called ‘Systems Thinking' to give managers greater control

 As managers we can all to easily over-simplify the requirements of winning and growing.
 We focus on a small number of factors and attribute success or failure to them.
 The result is that some of the more complex factors we face stubbornly resist the simple solution and shocks and surprises result.
 But there is a solution.

-Leading executive education programmes now equip managers with techniques to more rigorously analyse opportunities and challenges, as well as to devise more effective solutions and strategies.
-Principle among these is ‘Systems Thinking’.
+Leading leader education programmes now equip managers with techniques to more rigorously analyse opportunities and challenges, as well as to devise more effective solutions and strategies.
+Principle among these is ‘Systems Thinking'.

 Elsewhere we have taken the traditional approach to explaining Systems Thinking, here we examine it using the F1 model and metaphor at the core of The Growth PitStop™.

 A organization is a system – like a machine with many parts.
 It is how those parts work together that determine the rate of success and level of growth.
 However our innate tendency as human beings (as well as managers) is to focus on some parts more than others.

 Yet managers tend to fixate on just a few of the factors that contribute to success and completely overlook many more.
 All too easily one can deconstruct the machine and focus attention on a select few parts to the neglect of all of the others.